 A discussion that covers whether their financial and lifestyle objectives are realistic might be a difficult conversation to have, but it might be the most valuable and powerful thing that you do for a client.

-When I think about a client who is considering whether to engage a financial adviser, I don't think they will make that decision based on the idea that the adviser will restrict their services to advice which fits the definition of "financial product advice" under section 766B of the Corporations Act.
+Admittedly, I don't see clients on a day-to-day basis.
+But I don't think many of them make the choice to engage a financial adviser on the basis that the adviser will restrict their services to advice which fits the definition of "financial product advice" under section 766B of the Corporations Act.

-To my mind, a client would expect a financial adviser to advise clients in relation to aspects of their financial circumstances, needs, and objectives which will have a significant impact on their lifestyle and medium- to long-term financial outcomes.
-Not the narrow, legislative definition of "financial product advice".
+To my mind, the default role of a financial adviser should be to advise clients in relation to aspects of their financial circumstances, needs, and objectives, which will have a significant impact on their lifestyle and medium- to long-term financial outcomes.
+It shouldn't be restricted to the narrow, legislative definition of "financial product advice".